Biometric Authentication: Enhancing Security and Convenience

 Key Takeaways

-• Biometric authentication utilizes unique physical or behavioral traits for identity verification.
+• Biometric authentication utilizes unique physical or behavioural traits for identity verification.

 • The four main types of biometrics are fingerprints, facial recognition, iris/retina scans, and voice recognition.